doocs/leetcode/solution/0300-0399/0333.Largest BST Subtree/README_EN.md

 ## Description

-<p>Given the root of a binary tree, find the largest subtree, which is also&nbsp;a Binary Search Tree (BST), where the largest means subtree has the largest number of nodes.</p>
+<p>Given the root of a binary tree, find the largest subtree, which is also a Binary Search Tree (BST), where the largest means subtree has the largest number of nodes.</p>

 <p>A <strong>Binary Search Tree (BST)</strong> is a tree in which all the nodes follow the below-mentioned properties:</p>